ropensci-archive/roweb2/content/blog/2020-09-29-mapscanner/index.md

     appropriate for a particular mapping exercise.

-The [mapscanner](https://github.com/ropensci/mapscanner) package can at least entire remove two of these three impediments to the successful collation and maintenance of a tree data base, leaving only the problem of finding sufficiently many participants.
+The [mapscanner](https://github.com/ropensci/mapscanner) package can at least entirely remove two of these three impediments to the successful collation and maintenance of a tree data base, leaving only the problem of finding sufficiently many participants.
 The package will nevertheless largely remove barriers to participation, with participants needing to